trendmicro-frontend/react-portal/README.md

 ### Center Modal Vertically

-You can use [styled-components](https://github.com/styled-components/styled-components) to make style changes:
+We recommend using [styled-components](https://github.com/styled-components/styled-components) to make style changes, like so:

 ```js
 const StyledPortal = styled(Portal)`